 One of my favorites is the vertical parking garage.
 Most people would never really notice this, but they're everywhere in the big cities.
 You pull your car up and there's a turntable that positions your car correctly to get it into the parking garage and up an elevator.
-It is completely automated and your car is parked safely 20 stories up at the push of a button.

-visuals to stop any kind of struggle.
+It is completely automated and your car is parked safely 20 stories visuals to stop any kind of struggle.